n8n-io/n8n-docs/docs/user-management/rbac/projects.md

 * Starter: one project, with admin and editor roles.
 * Pro: three projects, with admin and editor roles.
 * Enterprise: unlimited projects, with admin, editor, and viewer roles.

-On all plans, every user has their own personal project.
-[TODO: confirm]
 ///

 ## Create a project